department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/military-information/product/next-steps-after-2023-research.md

 - Somewhat surprisingly, the top interaction on this page in the last 6 months is actually info on what to do if your military service history doesn't look right.
 - Second, of course, is requesting a DD214.
-- There's not a lot users can do from this page, so it's not surprising necessarily that the new CTAs are the top actions.
+- There's not a lot users can do from this page, so it's not surprising necessarily that these CTAs are the top actions.

 ---